 Duncan has appeared on radio and television to promote his work, including the American shows Raw Travel and Mysteries at the Museum.
 He has also given illustrated lectures in bookshops and universities, to societies and even at London’s Victoria & Albert Museum.
 He released his first audio tour CD in 2010.

 Born in Sheffield, England in 1960, Duncan got the history bug when his grandfather, the historian Philip G. M. Dickinson, showed him a turf maze and the grave of a Roman soldier in his back garden!
-Aged just eleven he opened his own private museum before going on to read Ancient History and Archaeology at Birmingham University.
+Aged just eleven Duncan opened his own private museum before going on to read Ancient History and Archaeology at Birmingham University.
 Together with his late father, Trevor, he wrote and illustrated four highly successful books on the curiosities of Sheffield and Yorkshire, their home town and county respectively.
 He also penned the best-selling topographical book Yorkshire: A Portrait in Colour.
 Still a passionate collector, his interests include vintage Penguin travel books and with them a fascination in forgotten British travellers of the 1920s and 30s.
 In his spare time he enjoys gardening, house restoration and natural history, and has an eclectic taste in music.

 Duncan divides his time between England and Central Europe, and is a Fellow of the Royal Geographical Society.